cjerrington/cjerrington.github.io/src/posts/2024/2024-02-03-wordle-analytics-january-2024.md

 ---
 title: Wordle Analytics - January 2024
-excerpt: The letter distribution for the Wordle for January 2024
+description: The letter distribution for the Wordle for January 2024
 tags:
   - gaming
   - wordle